Shashwat-Balodhi/assignment/README.md

 ---

 ## Step 7: Follow Along with the Video Tutorial

-Refer to the recorded video tutorial for further guidance and demonstration of live setup steps:
+Refer to the recorded video 📁 tutorial for further guidance and demonstration of live setup steps:

-📁 **Video File:**
+Use your default media player to view the step-by-step walkthrough visually.

-> Use your default media player to view the step-by-step walkthrough visually. https://github.com/user-attachments/assets/38af42fc-5e16-4995-86b9-a3bf9ddc6fc4
+https://github.com/user-attachments/assets/38af42fc-5e16-4995-86b9-a3bf9ddc6fc4

 ---